Unlock SEO success: Learn how we use HubSpot Marketing Hub for SEO, boost rankings, increase organic traffic, and optimize our content for success.

 Mastering Inbound Links: Tips for Boosting Your SEO [Video]

 In the world of SEO and organic traffic generation, what Google says, goes.
-And two of their stated top 3 factors used in determining domain authority and ranking are quality content and inbound links.
+And two of their stated top three factors used in determining domain authority and ranking are quality content and inbound links.

 First, inbound links drive traffic to your site from social media posts, press releases, guest blog posts, and more.
-Pretty much any time you, or anyone else, post a link to your content, that's a backlink.
-And second, they increase your SEO pull organically by teaching the search bots how valuable the content being linked to is.
+Any time you or anyone else, post a link to your content, that's a backlink.
+Second, they increase your SEO organically by teaching the search bots how valuable the content being linked to is.

 Definition Time: Just What is an Inbound Link?

 Not to sound flip, but they're exactly what they sound like—links that point people inbound to a page within your domain.

 To take it deeper and bring in the SEO, consider inbound links as votes of confidence.
 They're the internet's way of saying, "This is good stuff; you should trust it."
 That goes for both your readers AND the search engine bots.